-Where audited valuations were available, I assessed the reasonableness of the funds statement by comparing the valuations to audited Annual Financial Statements.
-Where audited valuations were not available, I used the latest audited valuations to confirm the objectivity and reasonability of the previous estimates from the fund managers.
-I assessed the appropriateness of adjustments made by the Bank to the fund's net asset values by using an independent market benchmark.
+Where current year audited Annual Financial Statements were available, l assessed the reasonableness of the net asset value per management's valuation to the audited Annual Financial Statements.
+Where current year audited Annual Financial Statements were not available, I used the latest audited Annual Financial Statements to assess reasonability of the net asset value.

-I performed an assessment of the fair value hierarchy levels as disclosed using the principles of IFRS 13 on an investment level and was able to conclude alignment with the Bank's view on the appropriateness of the fair value hierarchies assigned to each investment.
+I performed an assessment of the fair value hierarchy levels as disclosed using the principles of IFRS 13, Fair Value Measurement (IFRS 13) at an investment level and was able to conclude alignment with the Bank's view on the appropriateness of the fair value hierarchies/ assigned to each investment.